senthilmasters2024/FlaskVisualisation/README.md

 ```

-### 11. Store Results in Table Storage
+### 12. Store Results in Table Storage

-Experiment metadata and output URLs are saved in the "ClassificationResults" table.

-image???
+In addition to output files, metadata and similarity scores are saved to Azure Table Storage (ClassificationResults table).
+This allows quick lookups, historical tracking, and dashboard integrations.

-### 12. Commit Queue Message (CommitRequestAsync)
+### 13. Commit Queue Message (CommitRequestAsync)

 The processed queue message is deleted to prevent reprocessing.
 The below code is used: